 For about a month, the Boston Braves had the rights to a prospect who was going against the grain by living and dying with a knuckleball.
 The prevailing wisdom was that only old pitchers trying to extend their career a few years tinkered with a knuckleball as a little something extra.
-Hoyt Wilhelm not only bucked that trend, he made a Hall of Fame career throwing the pitch.
-As a teenager, Hoyt Wilhelm, had been a fan of Emil Leonard, otherwise known as “Dutch.”
-He had followed the former Washington Senator and learned how to throw the knuckler just like Leonard.
-Not only was he successful, he gave hope to a lot of pitchers who would try to mimic him as he had done with Leonard.
+Hoyt Wilhelm not only bucked that trend, but he made a Hall of Fame career throwing the pitch.
+As a teenager, Wilhelm was a fan of Emil Leonard, otherwise known as “Dutch.”
+He followed the former Washington Senator and learned how to throw the knuckler just like Leonard.
+Not only was he successful, but he gave hope to a lot of pitchers who would try to mimic him as he had done with Leonard.

-A veteran of The Battle of the Bulge who received a Purple Heart, Wilhelm had returned to the states to rejoin Mooresville, then a team in the Class-D North Carolina State League.
-He was 25 years-old and coming off a 20-win season when the Boston Braves purchased his contract.
+A veteran of The Battle of the Bulge who received a Purple Heart, Wilhelm returned to the states to rejoin Mooresville, then a team in the Class-D North Carolina State League.
+He was 25-years-old and coming off a 20-win season when the Boston Braves purchased his contract.

 However, what happened next – I just don’t know.
 The minor league draft was apparently a thing and less than a month after having his contract purchased by the Braves, Wilhelm would head to the Giants via that draft.
 He wasn’t alone as three other players who also played in the majors exchanged teams that day.
 If anyone has more information about the particulars, please share them in the comment section because this is one of those odd transactions that doesn’t make a lot of sense.
 Regardless of all that, it was the end of a short and thoroughly unproductive relationship between Boston and the man who would later earn the moniker, Old Sarge.

-After a few more years in the minors, Wilhelm impressed Giants manager, Leo Durocher, who kept the then-29 year-old on the roster to begin the 1952 season.
+After a few more years in the minors, Wilhelm impressed Giants manager, Leo Durocher, who kept the then-29-year-old on the roster to begin the 1952 season.
 Immediately, he became one of the first relief specialists.
-In 71 games, Wilhelm picked up eleven saves (later given to him after the save rule was adopted) and pitched 159.1 innings – a staggering total in modern-day figures considering he never started a game.
+In 71 games, Wilhelm picked up eleven saves (later retroactively awarded to him).
+He also pitched 159.1 innings – a staggering total in modern-day figures considering he never started a game.
 He even took home an ERA title.

 Wilhelm would be an All-Star for the Braves in 1970 and pitched in his 1000th career game before being sold to the Cubs shortly before the season ended.
 He would be traded back to the Braves after the season, but didn’t last very long in 1971.
 He would retire at the age of 49 in 1972.
 He had appeared in just 16 games for the Dodgers and recorded only one save – the 228th of his career.
 His claim as the game’s best relief pitcher (based on most saves) would last seven more seasons before 1980 when Rollie Fingers‘ passed him.